 The University has a number of mechanisms in place to facilitate communication with students and it makes extensive use of email and the internet to disseminate information and receive feedback.
-The Student Representative President sits ex-officio on the Board of Governors of the University and there is regular formal and informal consultation with the Students' Union.
+The Student Representative Council President is a member of the Board of Governors of the University ex officio and there is regular formal and informal consultation with the Students' Union.